inkstitch/inkstitch/collections/_fonts/en/monicha.md

 ![monicha7](/assets/images/fonts/monicha7.jpg)

-In addition to the "usual" european  character set, Monicha contains 50 alternative swash lower case letters hiddenn in the last glyphs of the list
+In addition to the "usual" european  character set, Monicha contains 50 alternative swash lower case letters hidden in the last glyphs of the list

 ### The parentheses